-Known for her individual projects, Kleijn presented her solo show “oil-free blush” at the Chicago Humanities Festival, highlighting the carcinogenic properties of makeup, which included seven premieres.
+Known for her individual projects, Kleijn presented her solo show “oil-free blush” highlighting the carcinogenic properties of makeup, which included seven premieres, at the Chicago Humanities Festival.
 A collaboration with the Chicago-based performance art duo Industry of the Ordinary resulted in the highly-acclaimed and publicized work “Intelligence in the Human Machine” by Daniel Dehaan.
 Time magazine called it “a balancing act for Kleijn’s whole body,” where Kleijn performed a duet with her own brainwaves.

 As a member of the International Contemporary Ensemble (ICE) she has given many premieres, including the first American performance of Zona for solo cello and ensemble by Magnus Lindberg and Eternal Escape for solo cello by Dai Fujikura.